+The essential skills provision within the College continue to increase and are the highest within the Sector.
 The College is committed to working with all of its stakeholders to improve the skills mix of the workforce in Northern Ireland and enhance the economic environment.

-During the year Internal Auditors graded 5 reports substantial and 2 report satisfactory and the overall end of year report was graded as substantial.
+During the year Internal Auditors graded 6 reports substantial and 1 report satisfactory and the overall end of year report was graded as substantial.